jcai27/OptiProject/README.md

 1. **Define your experiment**
    - Start from `docs/examples/debug.yml` or `configs/sample_experiment.yml` and set the dataset root, solver backend, instrumentation toggles, and guardrail weights.
    - Strong-branching labels are optional but recommended for training the node model (`instrumentation.strong_branching.enable_labels: true`).
+The flag only takes effect when your PySCIPOpt build exposes the strong-branching helper APIs (`getVarStrongbranch*`); otherwise the run now prints a warning and automatically disables the labels so telemetry stays consistent.
 2. **Prepare data**
    - Point the dataset block at existing MILPs or synthesize new ones with `python scripts/generate_microgrid_instances.py --output-dir data/microgrid_lp --instances 12 --time-steps 24 --generators 4 --evs 4`.
    - (Optional) Drop YAML metadata beside each `.lp` using the same basename to log contextual fields.